fletchjp/StateMachine/README.md

 I have made this repository which was not at first visible in my GitHub as it is private and I needed to log in.

+Some of these codes use the StateMachine library and some have been changed to use TaskManagerIO instead.

 ## arduino_state_blink_moustache

 This is a new example which replaces the previous output using the Arduino moustache for output.